DavidNorvald/JobPlacementDashboard/README.md

     }
 </script>

 I also had to make sure that the site tour button was not able to be triggered while on any of the other pages of the Live Project, with the exception of the dashboard.
-To achieve this I had to make the button show on the dashboard, but hidden on all other sites by using an if else statement.
+To achieve this, I had to make the button show on the dashboard but hidden on all other sites by using an if else statement.
 Below is the code to achieve that functionality.

          <!-- hides Site Tour button on all pages but dashboard -->
          <script type="text/javascript">